Cinegy/Cinecoder.Samples/README.md

 # Cinecoder Samples

-Projects demonstrating how to use Cinecoder to encode and decode, including the Daniel2 codec
+Projects demonstrating how to use Cinecoder to encode and decode, including the Daniel2 codec.

 ## Build Status